debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 ##### Week 4

 - Add remote file-transfer support and host preflight checks.
+- Implement the narrow bootstrap path for one supported Linux family and one container engine.
 - Define how configuration artifacts are staged on the target host.

 ##### Week 5

 - Render Debezium Server runtime configuration from the platform pipeline model.
+- Finalize the runtime bundle shape (`application.properties`, launch metadata, working-directory layout).
 - Add unit tests for configuration rendering and command generation.

 #### **Phase 2** - Midterm point